 Just over ten years later in 1696 a group of Congregationalists from Massachusetts arrived to present-day Awendaw, a few miles south of McClellanville, and established a community there.
 By the first years of the eighteenth century the Congregationalists had formed their church, Wappetaw Independent Congregational Church.
 Awendaw was originally called Wappetaw by the Sewees.
 As more settlers found this land to be hospitable for growing rice and indigo, the 1700s saw the establishment of large plantations within the St. James-Santee Parish such as Hampton Plantation, Hopsewee Plantation, and Pointe Plantation.

 During the mid-nineteenth century planter Archibald McClellan began dividing his Pointe Plantation into lots and selling them to other local planters so they could build summer homes along Jeremy Creek.
+Richard Tillia Morrison, II of Laurel Hill Plantation purchased Jeremy Plantation and did the same with that property.
 Following the Civil War, the rice industry collapsed with the loss of slave labor, and former planters began moving into the burgeoning village, called McClellanville for McClellan.